-The most challenging decision was finding a suitable location for a new toilet.
-It was ultimately determined that a new combined toilet and bus shelter be located on the site of the old stone bus shelter on Huon Road was the best option.
+The biggest challenge was finding a suitable location for a new toilet.
+It was ultimately determined that a new combined toilet and bus shelter replacing the old stone bus shelter on Huon Road was the best option.

 Petition and Council resolution

-In February 2019, a petition was submitted to Council signed by 74 Fern Tree residents opposing the removal of the bus shelter located next to the park and its replacement with a new combined bus shelter and toilet facility.
+In February 2019 a petition signed by 74 Fern Tree residents opposing the removal of the old bus shelter and its replacement with a new combined bus shelter and toilets was submitted to Council.

 The petition was accompanied by a letter requesting consideration of two other sites for the new toilets.
 One option was the in park near St Raphael’s Church, the second was 70 metres along the Pipeline Track opposite the double-storied barbecue shelter.

-On 4 March 2019, Council considered the petition and the preliminary assessment of the alternative toilet sites.
+On 4 March 2019, Council considered the petition and a preliminary assessment of the alternative toilet sites.
 The park location was eliminated due to heritage issues.
-Assessment of the pipeline track location indicated significant construction challenges due to its proximity to the water pipeline, requiring clearing of forest, which would impact two large trees and cost considerably more.
+The Pipeline Track option involved significant building challenges because of its proximity to a water pipeline and would have required the clearing of forest, which would have impacted two large trees and cost considerably more.